joshua-hales/joshua-hales/README.md

 ## About Me

 I am currently a Junior in Computer Science at Utah State University.
 I enjoy learning how things work in detail.
-My curiosity and determination assist me when I tackle ambitious projects such as when I designed and built an electric guitar from scratch.
+My curiosity and determination assist me when I tackle ambitious projects.
+One such project was a custom electric guitar that I designed and built using tools including Autodesk Fusion 360 and CNC machinery.
 I hope to create and contribute to some cool projects in the future.

 ## Stats